-The summit of Willow Mountain is mostly a walk-about destination, however a short off-trail hike to the northern edge of the mountain is available.
-It's easy and your already there...
+The summit of Willow Mountain is mostly a walk-about destination.
+However, a short off-trail hike to the northern edge of the mountain is available.
+It's easy, and you're already there...
 You may as well experience everything the mountain has to offer.

-Overnight car camping is permitted on Willow Mountain, however only two mediocre sites exist (lower saddle switchback and summit).
+Overnight car camping is permitted on Willow Mountain.
+However, only two mediocre sites exist (lower saddle switchback and summit).
 A good car camping option located within the vicinity of Willow Mountain is an area southeast of Big Prairie near Pine Flat Tank off SC-1800.
-There's a nice large pocket of ponderosa pine out there and the area sees very limited road traffic.
+There's a nice large pocket of ponderosa pine out there, and the area sees minimal road traffic.

 Willow Mountain is a great weekend adventure.
 If you've never experienced the San Carlos Indian Reservation, this destination may be a good place to start.
 The res seems like a different time and place.
 The central San Carlos Indian Reservation is the last frontier in Arizona.
 The feeling of remote isolation is unavoidable.
 You need to experience it in person to truly understand.
 Enjoy!